Spotify: Monetization

 As of 2017, Spotify was not yet a profitable company.
 Spotify's revenue for Q1 2020 amounted to €1.85 billion ($2 billion).
 A large part of this sum, €1.7 billion ($1.84 billion), came from Spotify Premium subscribers.
 Gross profit in the same quarter amounted to €472 million ($511 million), with an operating loss of €17 million ($18 million).
 Despite subscriber and podcasts growth, during Q2 of 2020, Spotify reported a loss of €356 million (€1.91 per share).
 The "deeper" loss came as a result of the company's tax debt to over one-third of its employees in Sweden.
+Spotify became profitable for the first time in 2024 with a net profit of €1.14 billion ($1.17 billion).

+By 2024, Spotify added 15 hours of audiobook listening to its premium tier.
+In order to balance the expense of licensing audiobooks and music together, the company started a new "bundle" royalty rate to songwriters.
+Billboard estimated that the changes will pay songwriters and publishers $150 million less "from premium, duo and family plans for the first 12 months that this is in effect, compared to what they would have earned if these three subscriptions were never bundled."